 Please see http://iupap.org/sponsored-conferences for general IUPAP guidelines on conferences.
 Where those guidelines differ from the C11 guidelines below, the general guidelines take precedence.

-Conferences proposals are reviewed by the C11 commission at the annual meetings and submitted for review to the IUPAP Council and Commission Chairs.
-Final approval of IUPAP sponsorship is made by the IUPAP Executive Council.
+Conferences proposals are reviewed by the C11 commission at the annual committee meetings (normally ICHEP and LP when they are held in the northern summer) and submitted for review to the IUPAP Council and Commission Chairs.
+Final approval of IUPAP sponsorship is made by the IUPAP Executive Council when it meets in October.
 Formal applications for IUPAP sponsorship are due June 1 of the calendar year before the conference: http://iupap.org/sponsored-conferences/application-for-conference-sponsorship

 Conferences wishing only endorsement may apply via http://iupap.org/application-for-conference-endorsement/ at any time.

 IUPAP sponsored international conferences series rotate between different regions.
+The rotation is not absolutely strict but significant priority is given to bids from regions that next in the rotation.
 The guidelines for IUPAP conferences are available online: http://iupap.org/sponsored-conferences/conference-policies